tungnguyen1610/Tung_Blog/content/automotive/can_network.md

   - Ensures compliance with ISO 11898 (physical layer spec).

 - **CAN Bus:**
-  - Two-wire twisted pair: **CAN_H** and **CAN_L**
+  - Two-wire twisted pair: **CAN_H** and **CAN_L** to reduce EMC.
   - Terminated at both ends with 120-ohm resistors to prevent signal reflections.

-## Conclusion
+## CAN Bus Error
-CAN communication is critical in modern automotive systems for enabling reliable, prioritized, and synchronized data exchange between ECUs.
+Error handling is vital to the robustness of CAN.

+1. Bit Error (Transmitter)
+  Node transmit a dominant/recessive bit but read backs opposite level

+2. Bit stuffing Error (Receiver)
+  Detecting a sequence of 6 bits of the same logical level

+3. Form error (Receiver):
+  Detects bit of invalid logical level in the SOF/EOF fields or ACK/CRC delimiters

+4. ACK error (Transmitter):
+  Node transmits a CAN message, but the ACK slot is not made dominant by receivers

+5. CRC Error (Receiver):
+  Node calculates a CAN message CRC that differs from the transmitted CRC field value